Beer Street and Gin Lane: Gin Lane

-Other images of despair and madness fill the scene: a disturbed man cavorts in the street, beating himself over the head with a pair of bellows while holding a baby impaled on a spike — the dead child's mother rushes from the house screaming in horror; a barber has taken his own life in the dilapidated attic of his barber-shop, ruined because nobody can afford a haircut or shave; on the steps, below the woman who has let her baby fall, a skeletal pamphlet-seller rests, perhaps dead of starvation, as the unsold moralising pamphlet on the evils of gin-drinking The Downfall of Mrs Gin slips from his basket.
+Other images of despair and madness fill the scene: a disturbed man cavorts in the street, beating himself over the head with a pair of bellows while holding a baby impaled on a spike – the dead child's mother rushes from the house screaming in horror; a barber has taken his own life in the dilapidated attic of his barber-shop, ruined because nobody can afford a haircut or shave; on the steps, below the woman who has let her baby fall, a skeletal pamphlet-seller rests, perhaps dead of starvation, as the unsold moralising pamphlet on the evils of gin-drinking The Downfall of Mrs Gin slips from his basket.
 An ex-soldier, he has pawned most of his clothes to buy the gin in his basket, next to the pamphlet that denounces it.
 Next to him sits a black dog, a symbol of despair and depression.
 Outside the distiller a fight has broken out, and a crazed cripple raises his crutch to strike his blind compatriot.

 Images of children on the path to destruction also litter the scene: aside from the dead baby on the spike and the child falling to its death, a baby is quieted by its mother with a cup of gin, and in the background of the scene an orphaned infant bawls naked on the floor as the body of its mother is loaded into a coffin on orders of the beadle.
-Two young girls who are wards of the parish of St Giles — indicated by the badge on the arm of one of the girls — each take a glass.
+Two young girls who are wards of the parish of St Giles – indicated by the badge on the arm of one of the girls – each take a glass.

 Hogarth also chose the slum of St Giles as setting for the first scene of The Four Stages of Cruelty, which he issued almost simultaneously with Beer Street and Gin Lane.
-Tom Nero, the central character of the Cruelty series wears an identical arm badge.
+Tom Nero, the central character of the Cruelty series, wears an identical arm badge.

 In front of the pawnbroker's door a starving boy and a dog fight over a bone, while next to them a girl has fallen asleep; approaching her is a snail, emblematic of the sin of sloth.

-In the rear of the picture the church of St. George's Church, Bloomsbury, can be seen, but it is a faint and distant image, and the picture is composed so it is the pawnbroker's sign, which forms a huge corrupted cross for the steeple: the people of Gin Lane have chosen to worship elsewhere.
+In the background the church of St. George's Church, Bloomsbury, can be seen, but it is a faint and distant image, and the picture is composed so the pawnbroker's sign forms a huge corrupted cross for the steeple: the people of Gin Lane have chosen to worship elsewhere.